All Products

 • You can use this function to convert timestamps into strings in the 24-hour clock or the 12-hour clock.
 HH24 indicates the 24-hour clock, and HH12 indicates the 12-hour clock.
 By default, the 12-hour clock is used.

-• YYYY indicates the year, MM indicates the month, DD indicates the day, HH indicates the hour, MI indicates the minute, and SS indicates the second.
+• YYYY corresponds to the year, MM to the month, DD to the day, HH to the hour, MI to the minute, and SS to the second.

-• In Hologres V1.1.31 and later, you can execute the set hg_experimental_functions_use_pg_implementation = 'to_char'; or set hg_experimental_functions_use_pg_implementation = 'to_char,to_date,to_timestamp'; statement before you call this function in an SQL statement.
-This allows the function to support date and time values in any year.
+• Starting from Hologres V1.1.31, you can execute set hg_experimental_functions_use_pg_implementation = 'to_char'; or set hg_experimental_functions_use_pg_implementation = 'to_char,to_date,to_timestamp'; before the SQL statement to support all time ranges.

 Note